PVPO: Pre-Estimated Value-Based Policy Optimization for Agentic Reasoning: Methodology

 Inspired by DAPO's dynamic sampling strategy, we also assess the accuracy of sample rollouts while continuing to utilize the reference model for offline rollouts.
 For each sample, the mean accuracy of the rollouts serves as the filtering criterion.

-Specifically, samples are categorized into three groups: \begin{itemize} \item Samples with a mean accuracy of 1 are excluded from the training set, as they are considered too trivial to facilitate effective learning. \item Samples with a mean accuracy strictly between 0 and 1 are retained, given their nonzero advantage. \item For samples exhibiting a mean accuracy of 0, an additional rollout is conducted using a larger LLM for further evaluation. \end{itemize}
+Specifically, samples are categorized into three groups: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Samples with a mean accuracy of 1 are excluded from the training set, as they are considered too trivial to facilitate effective learning. \item Samples with a mean accuracy strictly between 0 and 1 are retained, given their nonzero advantage. \item For samples exhibiting a mean accuracy of 0, an additional rollout is conducted using a larger LLM for further evaluation. \end{itemize}

 The larger LLM can correctly answer some of these samples.
 We cache these Ground Truth Trajectories (GT Traj) and their probability distributions.
 During policy training, a GT Traj is injected by replacing one of the generated rollouts for these specific samples.
 This method mitigates the sparse reward issue commonly encountered with complex samples.
 In the absence of guidance, the LLM may fail to obtain any positive feedback through unguided exploration.
 By providing a reference trajectory, the model receives an explicit demonstration, which jumpstarts learning by offering a clear example of a successful reasoning process.